jonnlai/la-patata/README.md

 ## Finished Product

+The project was developed for four screen sizes: mobile (320px to 767px), tablet (768px to 991px), laptop (992px to 1320px) and desktop (>=1320px).
+The decision to use 1320px as the final breakpoint instead of the standardized breakpoint of 1200px was made based on the design of the index page, especially the layput of the three images and the *How to Enjoy* section.

 |            | Mobile  | Tablet  |  Laptop  |  Desktop  |
 | ---        | ---     |  ---    |   ---    |   ---     |
 |Landing Page|![mobile index](assets/readme-files/mobile-index.png)|![tablet index](assets/readme-files/tablet-index.png)|![laptop index](assets/readme-files/laptop-index.png)|![desktop index](assets/readme-files/desktop-index.png)|